On our second trip to Paris, I saw a ghost.

 We tried (reasonably priced) French cuisine at Bouillon Chartier.

-As a result, we didn’t eat a lot of good food on our first trip to Paris (other than omelets, croissants, pain au chocolats, macarons, crepes… you know, the easy stuff!).
+As a result, we didn’t eat a lot of excellent French food on our first trip to Paris (other than omelets, croissants, pain au chocolats, macarons, crepes… you know, the easy stuff!).

 This time, we knew exactly what to do: we researched good, reasonably priced Parisian food (one day, we’ll be back for those Michelin Star restaurants!), and landed on Bouillon Chartier in the 9th.